0011001011/vizuka/README.md

 ### How to use ?
 Navigate inside the 2D space and look at the data, selecting it in the main window (the big one).
-Only this one is interactive.
 Data is grouped by cluster, you can select cluster individually (left click).

 Main window represents all the data in 2D space.
 Blue are good-predicted transactions, Red are the bad ones, Green are the special class (by default the label 0).